 The impact of the proposed development on communities and individual dwellings requires to be assessed in relation to criteria 10 of the Assessment Checklist.
-Criteria 10 contains 3 considerations which are; residential visual amenity, noise and shadow flicker.
-It is considered that residential visual amenity has been assessed in paragraph 6.45 to 6.53 above.
+Criteria 10 contains 3 considerations which are residential visual amenity, noise and shadow flicker.
+It is considered that residential visual amenity has been assessed in paragraph 6.53 above.

-- The impact on communities and individual dwellings in respect to shadow flicker and 6.55 noise require to be assessed.
-A full noise assessment has been submitted as part of the EIA Report (Chapter 9).
+The impact on communities and individual dwellings in respect to shadow flicker and 6.55 noise require to be assessed.
+A full noise assessment has been submitted as part of the EIA Report (Chapter 13).
 The assessment demonstrates that acceptable noise emission limits can be met.
 Environmental Services raise no issues with the assessment and recommend that an appropriate condition can be attached which require the noise limits to be validated, if consent is granted to ensure the required levels are met.
 In addition, Environmental Services recommend as part of this condition a requirement of a procedure in the event of there being a noise complaint from the proposed development that requires addressing.
-Shadow flicker is assessed at section 15 of the EIA Report.
-The shadow flicker analysis within this Chapter of the EIA report modelled potential shadow flicker based on 10 rotor diameters from each of the proposed turbines and within 130 degrees either side of north.
-The results of the flicker analysis showed there was potential for ten receptors to encounter shadow flicker.
-7 of these properties were assessed as likely to experience a worst case scenario of shadow flicker less than the 30 hours per year threshold that is considered significant.
-The remaining 3 properties were assessed as breaching the 30 hour a year threshold but it is noted that all 3 properties are connected and involved with the proposed wind farm and as such are not taken into account.
+Shadow flicker is assessed in Chapter 18 of the EIA Report.
+The shadow flicker analysis within this Chapter of the EIA report modelled potential shadow flicker based on 10 rotor diameters from each of the proposed turbines.
+Four receptors were located within the 10 rotor diameter study zone.
+The results of the flicker analysis showed there was only potential for one of these receptors to encounter shadow flicker.
+This receptor was assessed as likely to experience a worst case scenario of shadow flicker of 40 hours per year but as the sun does not shine all year round this is predicted as likely being an average of 14 hours a year.
 Environmental Services have not raised any concerns in relation to the shadow flicker assessment.
-It is, therefore, considered that there are no receptors affected to a detrimental degree by potential shadow flicker from the proposals. - 6.56 Impact on Public Access.
-This consideration has been assessed in 6.31 above. - 6.57 Impacts on the historic environment.
-This consideration has been assessed in 6.17 to 6.18 and 6.26 to 6.29 above. - 6.58 Impacts on tourism and recreation.
+It is, therefore, considered that there are no receptors affected to a detrimental degree by potential shadow flicker from the proposals.

+6.56 Impact on Public Access.

+This consideration has been assessed in 6.31 above.

+6.57 Impacts on the historic environment.

+This consideration has been assessed in 6.18 and 6.28 to 6.29 above.

+6.58 Impacts on tourism and recreation.

-The EIA Report assesses the likely effects of the proposals on tourism and recreation in Chapter 13.
+The EIA Report assesses the likely effects of the proposals on tourism and recreation in Chapter 16.
 The assessment in the EIA Report concludes the proposed development would not generate any significant adverse effect on any of the tourist and recreational assets.
-The New Lanark World Heritage Site and Falls of Clyde Visitor Centre and Wildlife Reserve are national and regional attractions located over 10km from the application site.
-It is considered that the overall effect of the proposals on these attractions would not be significant.
 There are a number of walking routes within the area, however, it is considered that due to the existing wind farms in the area that there is already a high expectancy for walkers or cyclists visiting the area to see a wind farm.
 Therefore, the proposals are not considered to be significant in this respect.
 Overall, the effects are considered not to be significant on tourism and recreation.